FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 + **3D Speakers Array**

-Most of 3D speaker arrays has at least two plans of speakers.
+Most 3D speaker arrays has at least two plans of speakers.
 Such plans are defined by three non-align speakers sharing the same height (z).
 If a source is placed above the top plan, or below the bottom one, the source will be clamped to the closest plan.
 The clamping behavior, like with 2D speaker array, is shown with phantom sources that indicate the position used inside the DSP stage of Spat Revolution.

 ![](include/3DView_TopChannels.png)

 ## Limit cases

 + Height clamping does not occur with distance-based pan law when using 3D speaker array.
 This prevents some jumps and aberrations in sound.
-+ When using 2D non-surrounding speaker array, efficiency and height clamping are tied together.
++ When using a 2D non-surrounding speaker array, efficiency and height clamping are tied together.
 If efficiency clamping is activated, SPAT Revolution automatically switches one the height clamping.
 On the contrary, if height clamping is turned off, then, so is the efficiency clamping.
 + WFS is the only case where it can make sense to put virtual sources in front of the speakers, to take advantages of the focus zone.
 This zone and the associated behavior is detailed in the WFS section of this user guide.